Skip to content

 The meaning deficit

+You have felt it — the Tuesday afternoon when everything is technically fine and something underneath has gone flat.
 44% of adults report a lack of meaning.
 Deaths of despair keep climbing.
-Three philosophical traditions — Frankl, Aristotle, Buddhism — converge on the same answer: meaning is not something you find.
+Three philosophical traditions converge on what you already sense: meaning is not something you find.
 It is something you do.

 April 1, 20268 min